treatmesubj/UoC_Books/README.md

 # Cambridge Textbooks
-Uses HTML requests to create a textbook folder containing the textbook's chapters as HTML documents which can be viewed offline in a web browser
+Uses HTTP requests to create a textbook folder containing the textbook's chapters as HTML documents which can be viewed offline in a web browser
 ```
 Dir w/ cambridge_books.py
 |   cambridge_books.py